 The Division of Rome

 Under the Second Triumvirate, Rome was divided between the triumvirs.
-Octavian remained in Rome and oversaw the control of Gaul and Hispania provinces.
-Mark Anthony took charge of the Eastern provinces, whereas Aemilius Lepidus was handed the Northern African province.
+Octavian (later known as Augustus Caesar) remained in Rome and oversaw the control of Gaul and Hispania provinces.
+Mark Anthony took charge of the Eastern provinces, while Aemilius Lepidus was handed the Northern African province.

 The Crumbling of the Second Triumvirate – Struggles amongst the Triumvirs

 The Second Triumvirate, which officially was for a five-year period, ended in 38 BC and was renewed for another five years.
 However, the relationship between the trio was gradually in the decline.
 To make matters worse was Anthony’s affair with Cleopatra VII, the queen of Ptolemaic in Egypt.
 Anthony’s affair with a queen of another nation was considered an act of treason and also he was alleged to be living an extremely lavish lifestyle, something the Romans frowned on.

 Octavian waged war on Anthony and Cleopatra in 31 BC in the Actium battle.
 Victory came Octavian’s way and the Ptolemaic, the Egyptian nation was defeated.
 Angered by the demoralizing defeat, Cleopatra and Anthony could not bear the anguish and therefore they committed suicide.
 As for Lepidus, he was forced to retire after betraying Octavian.
 He retired in 36 BC.
 All these incidents resulted in the crumbling of The Second Triumvirate.

 Octavian Assumes full Control of Rome- He Becomes Augustus, the First Roman Emperor